wilsonfreitas/wilsonfreitas.github.io/content/computing-ewma2.md

 Category: finance
 Lang: en

+[1]: {filename}/computing-ewma.md "Computing EWMA"

-Months ago I released a post entitled [Computing EWMA]({filename}/computing-ewma.md) exploring the functional approach to implement EWMA calculations in R and also compared that with what I called *loop-oriented* implementation.
+Months ago I released a post entitled [Computing EWMA][1] exploring the functional approach to implement EWMA calculations in R and also compared that with what I called *loop-oriented* implementation.
 That was quite ammazing to see that the functional approach was almost 2 times faster.

 After a while I found the function `filter` of the package `stats`.